isopom/Kitsune.css/README.md

 Kitsune.css
-If you have any requests or questions,you can send messages here ↓↓↓ Discord : https://discord.gg/cGYHBmnqru
+If you have any requests or questions,you can send messages here.
+Discord : https://discord.gg/cGYHBmnqru